-In the context of grade-level content learning, Wonders Grade 5 instructional materials highlight how KLUs work in particular disciplines.
+In the context of grade-level content learning, Wonders Grade K instructional materials highlight how KLUs work in particular disciplines.
+Please see the example above.

-Wonders Grade 5 provides ample opportunities for teachers and students to read, speak, write, and listen to arguments, narratives, explanations, and informational reports.
-Each unit of study provides guidance on instruction for teachers in all of the KLUs.
+Wonders Grade K provides ample opportunities for teachers and students to read, speak, write, and listen to texts from different genres.
+Each unit of study provides guidance on instruction for teachers in the most prominent KLUs for this grade level.
 The Instructional Routines Guide shows strategies for engaging in collaborative conversations with their peers.
 This gives students a chance to practice the KLUs while speaking to one another.